Salvia Small Talk: Flowers by the Sea Is Monarch Waystation 7671

 Waystations are needed throughout North America, but are particularly crucial in Great Plains and Midwestern gardens, which are within the main migratory route for Monarchs.

-Monarch Watch says there is no minimum garden size for creating a waystation, but that it is best to include a minimum of 10 milkweed plants with at least two species.
+The list of Waystation Requirements says there is no minimum garden size for creating a waystation, but that 100 square feet is a good starting size, and it is best to include a minimum of 10 milkweed plants of at least two species as well as butterfly nectar plants.

 Habitat loss is a major problem leading to Monarch decreases.
 This is caused, in part, by increased development of farmlands and the use of pesticides -- especially glyphosate -- which kill milkweeds growing wild among crops.
 Here is an excellent article from The New York Times explaining the complexities of the Monarch threat.